savioret/git-tree-diff/README.md

   -b BRANCH, --branch BRANCH
                         Base branch or revision, must be an ancestor of <from>.
 It finds the oldest common ancestor between the branch and the HEAD of current branch
   -f rev, --from rev    Revision from which to obtain the changes.
 If not provided, uses the HEAD of the current branch.
+Must be used in conjunction with --branch

 Revision diff:
   Show modified files between two arbitrary revisions